Howmet Aerospace Foundation

 Teacher Development: Professional development initiatives for educators teaching science, technology, engineering, and mathematics.

-Inclusion and Diversity: Programs that demonstrate commitment to the inclusion of diverse, underserved, and underrepresented populations in STEM fields.
+Inclusion and Diversity: Programmes that demonstrate commitment to the inclusion of diverse, underserved, and underrepresented populations in STEM fields.
 The foundation works with Howmet's employee resource groups (including African heritage, female, Hispanic, LGBTQ+, veteran, young professional, and European employees) to identify funding opportunities.

 Workforce Development: Projects that educate and train individuals for advanced manufacturing careers, helping to build the skills and knowledge necessary to advance manufacturing.